Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,6784.266072012346,6810.7188.md

 ### Transcript

-> adding elevators elevators i'm not really sure what's happening with elevators i don't know if there's too much interest to adam just yet no i think hybrid tubes on outside obviously people yeah yeah yeah exactly like there there are kind of other solutions that you can use that elevators would address they're certainly kind of cool i guess but um there are quick ways to get around than elevators so we don't really know if it's a problem that we need to solve necessarily yeah one minute 42 left to
+> adding elevators elevators i'm not really sure what's happening with elevators i don't know if there's too much interest to adam just yet no i think hybrid tubes on outside obviously people yeah yeah yeah exactly like there there are kind of other solutions that you can use that elevators would address they're certainly kind of cool i guess but, there are quick ways to get around than elevators so we don't really know if it's a problem that we need to solve necessarily yeah one minute 42 left to